+Special Administrator.
 Look Out.

-HOFEL KEEPERS ARE CAUTIONED to look out for a youth about 19 or 28 years old, who is traveling around and registering his name as Lieut C. Williams, Augusta, Ga., and Lt.
-Samuel B. Webber, Columbia, S. U. He had on a light gray sark coat, with First Lieutenant's rank on the collar, (two gilt bars.)
-He left the Yarborough House on the 6th inst. and did not pay his Hotel bill.
+HOFEL KEEPERS ARE CAUTIONED to look out for a youth about 19 or 20 years old, who is traveling around and registering his name at Lieut C. Williams, Augusta, Ga., and Lt.
+Samuel B. Webber, Columbia, S. C. He had on a light gray sack coat, with First Lieutenant's rank on the collst, (two gilt bars.)
+He left the Yarborough House on